 3. 1982 Lawrence Taylor Topps Football All-Pro Rookie RC #434

-Lawrence Taylor may be the most feared man to ever step foot upon an NFL field.
-The dizzying combination of speed and strength that Taylor possessed was enough to destroy any offensive lineman.
-Quarterbacks had to always keep an eye on the talented linebacker to ensure that they wouldn’t end up on the receiving end of devastating Taylor tackle.
+Lawrence Taylor may be the most feared man ever to step foot upon an NFL field.
+Taylor’s dizzying combination of speed and strength was enough to destroy any offensive lineman.
+Quarterbacks had to always keep an eye on the talented linebacker to ensure they wouldn’t end up on the receiving end of devastating Taylor tackle.

 Taylor’s 1982 Topps card has the words “All-Pro” plastered across the top of the card as well as has a Giant’s helmet in the bottom left.
 The photo features him kneeling on the sideline, two gloves on as he gazes off into the distance.